Error: Field cannot be left blank.

 - After the system has been purchased, installed, and interconnected, submit an application through our online application portal.

-- NOTE: Application must be submitted within 12 months from the date Permission to Operate was received or by December 31, 2025, whichever date is sooner.
+Note: Application must be submitted within 12 months from the date Permission to Operate was received or by December 31, 2025, whichever comes first, and subject to available funding.

 Send a request to GeneratorBatteryRebateProgram@pge.com.